Times Reporter | 8-4-2017

 President Trump’s strong-arm tactics backfire in Senate, experts say

 First, read the story here.

-WMCF will not engage in the debate over whether Trump’s tactics do or don’t work.
-However, WMCF does call into question Gannett’s supposed “experts.”
+WMC will not engage in the debate over whether Trump’s tactics do or don’t work.
+However, WMC does call into question Gannett’s supposed “experts.”

 Take for example, Joshua Huder, who is cited as an expert in this piece.
 Certainly, his status as a “senior fellow at the Government Affairs Institute at Georgetown University” likely qualifies him to opine on government-related issues; however, what Gannett doesn’t reveal to the reader is Mr. Huder’s clear anti-Trump bias.
 For instance, take some of his tweets:

 Or, what about fellow “expert,” James Thurber?
 A little digging by WMC reveals that Mr. Thurber was a legislative assistant to U.S. Senators Hubert H. Humphrey, Bill Brock, Adlai Stevenson III, and U.S. Representative David Obey (all Democrats).
 He also worked with then-Senator Barack Obama on ethics and lobbying reforms.